Efficient Entanglement Routing for Satellite-Aerial-Terrestrial Quantum Networks: Numerical Experiments

-\textbf{Simulation Step:} We consider an SATQN consisting of 2 satellites, 2 high-altitude platforms (HAPs), and 12 terrestrial base stations.
+We consider an SATQN consisting of 2 satellites, 2 high-altitude platforms (HAPs), and 12 terrestrial base stations.
 Specifically, 6 terrestrial base stations are located in the source city, with three initiating entanglement requests to their corresponding stations in the destination city, resulting in $K=3$ source-destination terrestrial base station pairs.
-The average EPR pair generation rate between adjacent nodes in free space (including S2S, S2A, A2A, S2G, and A2G links) is randomly selected from the range $[200, 1400]$ EGR pairs, while the rate for adjacent nodes in G2G links is randomly selected from the range $[400, 1600]$ EGR pairs.
 The storage capacity of each storage node $B_m$ is set to $1500$ EPR pairs.
-The link fidelity is randomly chosen from $[0.96, 0.99]$.
 Besides, we consider $10$ time slots, each with a duration of $20$ seconds.
+The threshold for fidelity requirement of all requests at all time intervals is set to 0.8.
+The rest of our simulation parameters, unless otherwise stated, are given in Table~\ref{talbe: simulation parameters}.

-We evaluate the performance of PS-EGR against the following three baselines: \begin{enumerate*} \item Satellite-Only Scheme (SOS): All entanglement requests are managed by satellites without routing through terrestrial base stations or HAPs. \item Random Routing Scheme (RRS): The EGR is optimized, while the routing path is randomly selected without any optimization. \item No-Storage Scheme (NSS): None of the nodes have storage capacity. \end{enumerate*}
+We evaluate the performance of PS-EGR against the following three baselines: \begin{enumerate} \item Satellite-Only Scheme (SOS): All entanglement requests are managed by satellites without routing through terrestrial base stations or HAPs. \item Random Routing Scheme (RRS): The EGR is optimized, while the routing path is randomly selected without any optimization. \item No-Storage Scheme (NSS): None of the nodes has storage capacity. \end{enumerate}